Fayetteville Water Quality at a Glance

 Frequently Asked Questions

-Is Fayetteville’s tap water safe to drink?
+Is Fayetteville’s tap water safe to drink in 2026?

 What is PWC doing about PFAS contamination?